 I grew up in a loving home, with a single Mom who spent most of her pay cheques on my Guess jeans and my brother’s Transformers.
 She was a fun Mom, easy with rules and routines because she trusted us and found them boring.
 I spent most of my teen years with Sony headphones fused to my ears, listening to the dangerous and angry words spat out by young feminist rockers, kicking down doors one chord at a time.

 You would think that an upbringing like that would result in a more interesting adult.

 But if I woke up tomorrow, suddenly on a bluff overlooking an insane beach and blindingly beautiful sunset, my first thought wouldn’t be “What a time to be alive, inhaling this perfect salty air and reveling in the Mother Nature’s colour pallet.”

 NOPE.
 It would be, “Great, I have no sunscreen so I’m going to spend the next week sizzling and peeling; this sun is shriveling my corneas into tiny raisins; and I can already feel the sand in my butthole.”

 Maybe the occasional flash of desire for a more reckless life is just my brain being embarrassed at how much it loves the smell of dryer sheets or the orgasmic sight of an empty laundry hamper?

 Another upside of aging is that the fucks you give molt and fall off.
 I have come to be content with my ho-hum.
 The road less travelled is probably super hilly and filled with swarms of those tiny biting bugs anyways.

 To be clear, I’m not all beige.
 I express myself creatively in smaller, less risky ways.
 I dress like I’m still 19 and I write bawdy stories about my vagina.
-I’m about to go on stage and read an essay about poop to 300 people.
+I went on stage and read an essay about poop to 300 people.